 The integration team will process backport requests, with the following guidelines:

-- The integration team will together consider each request individually considering the needs of the community (influenced by forum posts, moodle partners, nagging developers etc).
+- The integration team will together consider each request individually considering the needs of the community (influenced by forum posts, moodle partners, discussion with developers via tracker or private message, etc).

 - Backports will happen not earlier than 3 weeks and not later than 2 months after the request was performed.